SeldonIO/seldon-core/docs-gb/getting-started/quickstart/quickstart.md

 5. Call our inference endpoint, and observe data within our pipeline

 {% hint style="info" %}
-**Setup**: In order to run this demo, you need to connect to a cluster set up with an installation of Core 2 (see [here](../docs-gb/installation/README.md)).
+**Setup**: In order to run this demo, you need to connect to a cluster set up with an installation of Core 2 (see [here](../../docs-gb/installation/README.md)).
 We will be using the `kubectl` command line tool to interact with the Kubernetes cluster's control plane.
-Lastly, we will be using the gcloud CLI to pull models from Seldon's cloud storage, where we provide sample models and files..
+Lastly, we will be using the `gcloud` CLI to pull models from Seldon's cloud storage, where we provide sample models and files.
 Once you are set up, you can run this demo as a pre-built jupyter notebook by accessing it in our github repo (the v2 branch), under `docs-gb/getting-started/quickstart/quickstart.ipynb`
 {% endhint %}

 ## Step 1: Deploy a Custom Server